 Abstract

-This contribution intends to modify the EBCS Request ANQP-element to support the negotiation for the extension of an EBCS for non-AP STAs without association.
+This contribution intends to modify the EBCS Request ANQP-element to support the negotiation for the extension of an EBCS traffic stream for non-AP STAs without association.

 Note: The changes shown are based on 802.11bc draft 1.02.